onurkckkls/image-resizer/README.md

 # Use as Module
 You can import resize file in any program

-When you create a objectin resize, it resize automaticly, then it send data to your savePath variable that is second variable when create object.
+When you create a object Resize, it resize automaticly, then it send data to your savePath variable that is second variable when create object.

 # Requirement
 - python 3.5+